 While many parents may think that a vision screening is enough, a study funded by the National Eye Institute found that even the most sophisticated vision screening tools, administered by the most highly-trained vision screeners, will miss one-third of children with an eye or vision disorder.
 InfantSEE provides early intervention using necessary specialized equipment and procedures — which are not available as part of most vision screenings.
 During an InfantSEE assessment a doctor of optometry will test for nearsightedness, farsightedness, astigmatism, eye movement ability, eye health problems and discuss patient and family history.

 Comprehensive eye and vision care is important to detect problems early to ensure babies have the opportunity to develop the visual abilities they need to grow and learn.
 The American Optometric Association recommends scheduling an infant’s first eye exam around six months of age, immediately after the eye undergoes rapid and profound changes and is therefore most vulnerable to interference with healthy development.

-Roswell Eye Clinic performs eye examinations and collects glasses for the Lions Club.
+Roswell Eye Clinic collects glasses for the Lions Club.

-The Lions Clubs is non-profit organization that helps low income and less fortunate families nationally and worldwide.
-The One Sight program offers those in need assistance for the purchase of eyeglasses.
+The Lions Club is a non-profit organization that helps low-income and less fortunate families nationally and worldwide.
+The One Sight program offers those in need assistance with the purchase of eyeglasses.
 The Lions Club are also called “knights of the blind,” because they offer programs and services for the blind or those with poor vision.
 Their goal is to eliminate reversible and preventable blindness.

 - 253 million people are blind or have moderate to severe distance vision impairment